 Director of Financial Aid: Nicole McMillin (208) 795-4286

 Mission Statement ICOM Office of Financial Aid

 The Office of Financial Aid supports the ICOM mission and works to empower future physicians in understanding the financial aid process, as well as important terms and conditions.
-We strive to provide the most comprehensive, consistent, and up-to-date information through advising and assisting you in understanding your rights, responsibilities, and options.
-We are student focused and recognize that your continued success in and out of the classroom is a critical part of reaching graduation and entering into residency and practice.
+We strive to provide the most comprehensive, consistent, and up-to-date information through advising and assisting students in understanding their rights, responsibilities, and options.
+We are student focused and recognize that the continued success of our students in and out of the classroom is a critical part of reaching graduation and entering into residency and practice.